Liechtenstein is a landlocked country in Central Europe, under a constitutional monarchy. The capital is Vaduz.

 Administrative divisions: 11 communes (Gemeinden, singular - Gemeinde); Balzers, Eschen, Gamprin, Mauren, Planken, Ruggell, Schaan, Schellenberg, Triesen, Triesenberg, Vaduz.

-Total area: 160 km˛.
+Total area: 160 km².

+Terrain: mostly mountainous (Alps) with Rhine Valley in western third.
 Highest point: Grauspitz 2,599 m (lowest point: Ruggeller Riet 430 m).

 Climate: continental; cold, cloudy winters with frequent snow or rain; cool to moderately warm, cloudy, humid summers.

-Copyright © Geographic Guide - Travel and Tourist guide.
+Copyright © Geographic Guide - Travel European Continent.